How to open an international bank account

 Juan Peña's headshot

 "I got a Wise account which has been great for when I am travelling overseas.
 Opening the account was very easy, I did it all through my phone and I had my card delivered in less than a week.
-It has been very helpful to take advantage of changes in exchange rate depending on where I am travelling.
+It has been very helpful to take advantage of changes in exchange rates depending on where I am travelling.
 I can easily check the exchange rates and once it is favourable I can convert my AUD to my desired currency.
-The card is also very responsive to where you are, so if you have balance in 2 different currencies, it will spend the currency of the country you are in."
+The card is also very responsive to where you are, so if you have a balance in 2 different currencies, it will spend the currency of the country you are in."

 Juan Peña